schuhmaj/polyhedral-gravity-model/README.md

 and its corresponding [implementation in MATLAB](https://github.com/Gavriilidou/GPolyhedron), which is strongly based on the former implementation in FORTRAN.

-### Notice!

-The most recent version of the implementation can be found in the following repository: [esa/polyhedral-gravity-model](https://github.com/esa/polyhedral-gravity-model)

 ### Results and Plots

 Some exemplary results and plots are stored in the